maxmilton/microdoc/README.md

 - Lightweight-ish — around 15kb g'zip'd, mostly the markdown parser
 - Works with any web server — uses hash based routing so no special server configuration required
 - Simple, functional, and friendly UX

+## Browser support

+Recent versions of evergreen browsers.

+It's expected users have up-to-date browsers so `microdoc` makes minimal effort to polyfill browser APIs.
+That said, if you run into any compatibility bugs please [open an issue](https://github.com/MaxMilton/microdoc/issues).

 ## Usage